 Another growing trend is the use of "invisible mannequins" that are cut away in areas to make clothes look like they are floating.
 The illusion of a ghost mannequin can be created with a standard dress form by layering parts of images together in Photoshop.
 My personal preference as a shopper is to see the sleeve and hem lengths of clothing relative to the body, which is difficult if no figure is underneath.
 This is especially important for sewing patterns, which is the Fashion Belle product, so ghost photography was not a good option for me.
 The digital manipulations required for ghost mannequin photography take time and do not always produce perfect images, and that is another reason why I selected a realistic mannequin.

 Pictured are mannequins from the K Collection from Belgian manufacturer New John Nissen--so beautiful that these would have been my first choice had I not discovered the more durable and versatile Poly Star Lady.
 The Klio face at far right has the sweetest expression of any mannequin I have found from any manufacturer, and I have reviewed thousands of mannequins.
 The fact that Klio lacks a smile and yet ranks at the top of competition for pleasant expressions emphasizes the point that almost no manufacturer today makes a smiling mannequin.
 Those that do usually exaggerate the smile, pushing it into the realm of creepy rather than pleasant.
 Vintage Hindsgaul and Decter mannequins dating from the 1970s and earlier, rarely sold used through eBay and other classified sites, sometimes smile pleasantly.
 They are near extinction now due to disintegration of the fiberglass after decades.
 As an update to this article, around 2014, New John Nissen issued a new line of multi-ethnic models available in a wide range of skin tones which are the most realistic ethnic models available from any mannequin manufacturer.

 I have seen only one New John Nissen mannequin in person, on display at a mall, and it showed slight marks on the paint and damage around a wrist with fiberglass chipping to reveal the metal connection plate underneath.
 While some manufacturers are moving to unbreakable polyurethane casting material to replace fiberglass, many of the realistic mannequin manufacturers have not made that move yet.
 The exceptional craftsmanship of New John Nissen designs does not exempt them from the same risk of breaking and surface scratching that is common among fiberglass mannequins.
 To obtain the best design work from New John Nissen, it is necessary to order a new mannequin.
 Older models that may be found on the used market do not reflect the same level of excellence that the most recent ones do, especially from the K Collection that New John Nissen calls its most realistic mannequin line ever.

 Proportion London's Series (pictured) and Fluid collections are semi-realistic fiberglass, almost like animated movie figures, offering playfully cute silhouettes.
-Arms are interchangable with a few base bodies to offer multiple posing options without requiring the purchase of a complete mannequin for each pose.
+Arms are interchangeable with a few base bodies to offer multiple posing options without requiring the purchase of a complete mannequin for each pose.
 The poses are full of dynamic energy, an important consideration when trying to avoid the stiff look that a mannequin can so easily convey.
 Designer Tanya Reynolds has developed a full pallet of skin tone options to address the need for multi-ethnic marketing, something that few mannequin companies do well.
 The face from the Fluid collection has ethnic-neutral features and no eye socket, opening endless options for the ethnic and fantasy looks that can be created through different painted designs on the face.

 Pictured from left to right are Patina-V (pronounced pa-TEE-na VEE) mannequins from Persona, The Look and Bellisima.
 The sad expressions are typical of not only Patina-V but also most other mannequin companies worldwide as a reflection of runway trends.
-What Patina-V offers that is unique is a moderate selection of ethnicities and sizes.
+The strength of Patina-V is a moderate selection of ethnicities and sizes.
 The Bellisima collection, with bust-waist-hip measurements in inches of 36-28-40, matches a USA size 10, and a size 20 mannequin is also available.
 Patina-V's USA-based competitors Greneker and Goldsmith offer a few size and ethnic options in realistic mannequin styles, though Patina-V seems to have a slight edge on natural poses.
 If you are interested in a full-figured African model, ask Greneker for the Kiah head on the Le Grande Dame body.
 Several other Greneker faces are available for the Le Grande Dame that comes in a size 10 and 14/16 (though by today's standards the forms really match a size 8 and 12).
 The companies mentioned above are dominant in the USA market.
 Other international manufacturers offer a small selection of similar ethnic and size options.
 The mannequin industry overall draws criticism for catering to a slender, Caucasian appearance which does not represent the majority of the consumer audience.

 Mannequins can usually be padded to the measurements needed, and if this is true for your needs, then I recommend a placing pleasant facial expression as a priority over figure size, which points back to New John Nissen as a first choice.
 Several of the New John Nissen faces offer ethnic looks that could be emphasized depending upon the skin tone, eye color and wig chosen, and this is also true for mannequins from most major manufacturers.
 If a mannequin is meant for photography, test the skin tone color with your camera before ordering a paint selection of anything other than a light, neutral white.
-As nice as it would be to aim for a cross ethnic look in photography, darker skin tones can turn orange, purple or green with some cameras, requiring time-consuming Photoshop alterations, and a light neutral guarantees that fix will be unneccessary.
+As nice as it would be to aim for a cross ethnic look in photography, darker skin tones can turn orange, purple or green with some cameras, requiring time-consuming Photoshop alterations, and a light neutral guarantees that fix will be unnecessary.
 Some of the best selection advice I read is that a mannequin should be chosen to make the clothes look good, not the other way around.

 Cheap mannequins, mostly from Asia, flood the market and may be purchased used for the best savings.
 Beautiful high-end mannequins are more difficult to find used, though if you keep in touch with companies that recycle mannequins from chain stores, like Mannequin Madness in California, USA, you may discover a treasure.
 If browsing through mannequin inventories that primarily show undressed figures, fake though they are, creates a moral issue for you, then it would be best to ask someone else for whom it does not create a problem do the shopping for you.
-In fact, I already did!
-Select the Poly Form Lady if you want multiple poses in an unbreakable material and the New John Nissen Klio if you want just one pose and can be careful with fiberglass.

 About 200 mannequin manufacturers exist worldwide, producing all levels of quality.
 If you find an acceptable mannequin from a manufacturer or dealer located in the country where you live, go with that choice, since handling an import yourself adds work and expense.
 In closing, here are several more of the leading mannequin manufacturers that were not mentioned earlier in this article.
-Please use the comment section to share a resource I may have missed.